-Natural resources underpin livelihoods and the socio-cultural rights of peoples in many parts of the world.
-When access to these resources is disrupted - and especially where long-standing historic grievances (real or perceived) over access to land and resources are present - natural resources may be more easily exploited to encourage recruitment by armed groups.
-This relationship can be complex, but there is evidence in the historical record as to how access to land or other natural resources can motivate parties to a conflict.
+Natural resources underpin livelihoods and the sociocultural rights of peoples in many parts of the world.
+When access to these resources is disrupted - especially where long-standing historic grievances (real or perceived) over access to land and resources are present - natural resources may be more easily exploited to encourage recruitment by armed groups.
+This relationship can be complex, but there is evidence in the historical record of how access to land or other natural resources can motivate parties to a conflict.
 Grievances related to land (communal or individually owned) and access to resources can be deeply embedded in the historical narrative of peoples and hugely motivating for individuals and groups to participate in violent conflict.
 These dynamics are critical for DDR practitioners to understand and to factor into planning.

-Natural resources can also contribute to the causes of conflict where their governance and management has been handled in a way that privileges certain social or ethnic groups over others.
-Marginalized groups, excluded from access to natural resources and related benefits, may be more inclined to participate in the illicit or informal economy where armed conflict is present, thereby potentially engaging in riskier livelihoods sectors less protected by labour regulations.
+Natural resources can also contribute to the causes of conflict where their governance and management have privileged certain social or ethnic groups over others.
+Marginalized groups, excluded from access to natural resources and related benefits, may be more inclined to participate in the illicit or informal economy where armed conflict is present, thereby potentially engaging in livelihoods sectors less protected by labour regulations.
 They may also be more likely to participate in the activities of organized criminal groups involved in the exploitation of natural resources.
-These dynamics can further undermine the ability of the Government to provide benefits (i.e., education, healthcare and development) and resources to communities due to a loss of tax revenue from formal economic sectors, as well as create the right conditions for illicit trade in weapons, ammunition and other illicit goods.
+These dynamics can further undermine the ability of the Government to provide benefits (i.e., education, health care and development) and resources to communities due to a loss of tax revenue from formal economic sectors, and can create the right conditions for illicit trade in weapons, ammunition and other illicit goods.
 This combination of factors can increase the likelihood that additional resentments will build and fuel recruitment into armed forces and groups.